Skip to content

 Before we start it's worth noting that Mr Turtle has his own rather unique language and syntax (he's a turtle after all) and we won't be using all his capabilities.
 It's the discussions you will have with your partner that will be the most useful part of today's exercise so don't get too worried about the details of how you do things: concentrate on the principles.

 For some of the tasks we will tell you what to do and ask you to work out what will happen when you do it.
 If what happens isn't what you expected, try to work out why it did happen.
-Other tasks will ask to to combine aspects of two of the previous tasks to do something new.
+Other tasks will ask you to combine aspects of two of the previous tasks to do something new.

 Make the window with the turtle in quite big.